StepsEight/TrafficMonitoringDAS/README.md

 </p>

 **Important Notes**:
   - **About access to DAS mat file of PolyU dataset**: The traffic monitoring data collected by DAS is provided as mat files and each file contains 5 minutes data.
-And the matlab file provides the code for reading data into the workspace.
   - **About access to video reference file of PolyU dataset**: The ground truth of vehicles is recorded in a video.
   - **About access to Quick Start of PolyU dataset**: Some basic codes (dataset reading, preprocessing, block normalization algorithm) are provided in Quick Start folder.
   - **Algorithm validation and contribution**: Researches are welcomed to share their traffic sensor dataset by DAS, traffic monitoring source code to the TrafficMonitoringDAS dataset after a review process, e,g, code for vehicle detection or tracking, etc.

-## 🛠️ Overview
+## 🚀 Overview
 - [Objective](#objective-of-the-dataset)
 - [The traffic dataset in Hong Kong from PolyU](#the-dataset-of-the-cross-harbour-tunnel-from-polyu)
 - [Acknowledgements](#acknowledgements)